 Most pestos are made with green leaf vegetables and herbs.
 The most well-known being basil pesto or pesto Genovese, as it’s called here in Italy.
 As returning visitors will know by now, I love experimenting with different pesto recipes and am always on the lookout for new pesto ideas!
-In recent months, I have noticed the increasing popularity among modern chefs of two of my favourite veggies; beetroots and radicchio. (go straight to recipe)
+In recent months, I have noticed the increasing popularity among modern chefs of two of my favourite veggies; beetroots and radicchio.

-Beetroots are packed with goodness!
+Beets are packed with goodness!

-Radicchio, on the other hand, is a leafy chicory also known as Italian chicory which has been cultivated here in Italy since the 15th century, especially in the Italian regions of Veneto (where I live) Trentino and Friuli Venezia Giulia.
+Radicchio, on the other hand, is a leafy chicory also known as Italian chicory which has been cultivated here in Italy since the 15th century.
+It’s particularly popular in the Italian regions of Veneto (where I live), Trentino and Friuli Venezia Giulia.